 Rowdy Tellez fielded phone calls from prospective baseball employers throughout the weekend.
 They talked facts and figures, hopes and dreams.

 Tellez, The Bee's two-time Baseball Player of the Year out of Elk Grove High School known for his sweet swing and majestic home runs, remained firm on his figure.
 He wanted a certain signing bonus.
-Those on the other end of the line didn't agree.
+Those on the other end of the line disagreed.

 Hello, baseball business.

-"That's what it is," Tellez said after a Monday workout, declining to confirm a signing-bonus goal in excess of $1 million.
+"That's what it is," Tellez said after a Monday workout, declining to confirm a signing-bonus goal exceeding $1 million.
 "The weekend was still a joy.
 Just to be drafted is an honor.
-There's like 400,000 kids playing high school baseball in this country and only so many get drafted.
+There's like 400,000 kids playing high school baseball in this country, and only so many get drafted.
 There was nothing wrong with the weekend.
-We had a certain number out there and teams were hesitant, and we take it from there."
+We had a certain number out there, and teams were hesitant, and we take it from there."

 What's next for the 6-foot-4, 230-pound Tellez?
 He said he's bound for USC on scholarship, unless the Blue Jays surprise him with a signing bonus too good to pass up.

-Tellez put on a good face despite the disappointment of not getting picked on the first day - or the second day - because he'd spent the past three years gearing for this event.
+Tellez put on a good face despite the disappointment of not getting picked on the first day or the second day because he had spent the past three years gearing for this event.

 Tellez said he is in good spirits because baseball is all about challenges.
 He plans to respond.
 He also knows how to play this new game a bit now, too.

 "I'll either go to USC, which has won more national championships than anyone, or go professional if the Blue Jays are close to my number, and then go play in the minors with the same goal of making it to the bigs, so what's to lose?"
 Tellez said.
 "Either way, I'll have a blast.
 Two paths to get to the same place."